Scaling Up Novel Therapies

 “There is a significant body of literature on how to scale up and scale down the unit operations that we work on most commonly for cell culture, fermentation processes, tangential flow filtration (TFF), and chromatography,” says Ransohoff.
 “Challenges tend to come with scale-dependent parameters that are more difficult to mimic, such as mixing, heat transfer, and mass transfer,” he says.

 There is still a limitation in scale-down models at the sub-milliliter scale that would enable high-throughput screening for process development to work at the earliest stages of drug development, says Chatel.
 “As interfacial science and data analytics evolve, however, within the next 10 years, process development work may routinely be done on a bench-top,” he says.

 Some high-throughput tools are already used early on and in process characterization, allowing users to run many experiments in parallel at smaller scale, with less material and in less time.
 One example Ransohoff cites is plate-based chromatography resin screening, enabled by technologies such as Cytiva Predictor plates, that allow users to consider binding properties of resins and solutions in more multiplexed formats.

 Beyond process development, on the drug product delivery side, personalized medicine will be much more challenging to scale up, says Blackwell.
 With autologous therapies, he says, scale-up involves a single unit and operations around the flows of a single product.
 “Scaleup becomes about achieving efficiencies on the operating floor, so you can scale up those processes efficiently in parallel.
 A new shift in thinking has to happen within the industry,” says Blackwell.

-1. Cobra Biologics, “Cobra, GE, and the Center for Process Innovation Collaborate to Advance Gene Therapy,”Press Release, cobrabio.com, September 25, 2018.
+1. Cobra Biologics, “Cobra, Cytiva, and the Center for Process Innovation Collaborate to Advance Gene Therapy,”Press Release, cobrabio.com, September 25, 2018.